 RIT recognizes IB level work.
 Credit may be awarded for higher level examinations completed with a grade of 5 or better.
 Credit is awarded on a course-by-course basis and in the context of the student's intended program at RIT.
 Each department will determine the specific amount of credit to be awarded.
 Students may forward IB transcripts to the Office of Admissions for evaluation.

 CLEP is a nationwide system of credit by examination offered by The College Board.
 Any person entering college, presently attending college or out of college may take CLEP examinations and seek credit by submitting the test results to RIT for evaluation.
 Credit recommendations for CLEP vary depending on the subject and examination results.
-Please consult with an advisor in the Office of Student Services for further information and to determine which examination will fulfill Liberal Arts course requirements.
+Please consult with your academic advisor for further information and to determine which examination will fulfill course requirements.

 Please be advised that concurrent or dual enrollment college courses taken in high school may duplicate AP, IB and/or A-Level examinations.
 Additionally, exams may duplicate each other (for example, an AP or IB exam in the same subject area).